 And still, I promised 48 weeks ago that I would show up here every week, and I did it that way on purpose, because I am not so good at keeping promises that I make only to myself.
 In the beginning, it was scary, but in a way, not as hard.
 There was so much to gain, to learn, to try.
 And there was so little to lose.

 But it is a real and true fact that all of us have suffered, have been that suffering friend.
-And while we try not to reflect on that too terribly much – what with the beautiful spring weather finally setting in and all!- when we do, we can remember that there was very little anyone else could do to make it better.
+And while we try not to reflect on that too terribly much, what with the beautiful spring weather finally setting in and all; when we do, we remember that there was very little anyone else could do to make it better.
 We mostly had to get through it ourselves.
-It did help—it helped very much – when someone who loved you found a way to show up, and usually they were empty handed.
-Having their hands free let them have your back, take your side, bring you coffee, pick up your kids.
+It did help—it helped very much-—when someone who loved you found a way to show up, and usually they were empty handed.
+Having their hands free made it possible for them to have your back, take your side, bring you coffee, pick up your kids.
 Hand you tissues while you did the ugly cry until snot ran into your mouth.
 And, gesturing wildly, make you laugh at the moment when you were secretly beginning to believe that you might never, ever laugh again.

 Sometimes, when I don’t have a decent gift to bring to the party, I begin to think maybe I just won’t go.
 When I don’t have anything to say, I tend to put off making the call.
 And when I don’t have anything to write, I wonder what difference it could possibly make if I skipped a week, when it doesn’t really matter, when it’s only a promise I made to myself.

 I do think it matters.
 And so, for you, dear readers, for my golf teacher (can you imagine?), for my suffering friends, and mostly, perhaps, for myself, this is my message on this 48th week: Hello.
 It’s me.
 I am not sure I have much to offer today.
 I am terribly empty handed, which anyone with any manners knows is against the rules.
-It feels very uncomfortable and even a little humiliating.
+It feels very uncomfortable and terribly inadequate.
 But I’m here, because I said I would be.
-I’m showing up.
+I’m just showing up.